WojciechMatuszewski/programming-notes/aws/serverless/step-functions.md

 You should not use only `arn` for referencing lambda functions but also include function version.
 This is because **`step functions` are immutable!**.
 Imagine a scenario where you have some executions running and you update your lambda function code.
 If you use naked `arn` values, that execution will most likely fail due to lambda logic change.

+## DR Strategy

+Imagine the whole region going down while your execution is in progress.
+What should you do?
+Let us look at [this video](https://youtu.be/MqVqjn3sZVg?t=786) for answers.

+1. Have an event registry, most likely EventBridge, that would allow you to retry the failed event in another region
+2. You could move the execution data from CloudWatch logs to a different region and hydrate the state from there

+It is vital to have an active-active setup where the other region is exercised regularly.
+This way there will be no surprises while switching regions.
+In general there is no built in way of doing DR. It's a hard problem to solve for this service.

+## JSON Path expressions

+You would not believe how powerful the transformations you can do with ASL are.
+The StepFunctions support full JSON Path syntax.
+You can flatten array, filter them, map them.
+Here is a [video that showcases the power of JSON Path with StepFunctions](https://youtu.be/MqVqjn3sZVg?t=2015).

 ## Patterns

 ### `try-catch`

 You can wrap your whole workflow within a `Parallel` state.
 With that you do not have to duplicate error handling logic on every step but apply it to the whole `Parallel` state instead.

 Remember that you can also introduce retry logic on a single task level and mix and mach your options.
-Pretty powerfull overall.
+Pretty powerful overall.

 ### Saga